Reviewed Date: 11/17/2022

 The state legislature adopted by reference the 2018 International Energy Conservation Code published by the International Code Council as the minimum requirements for effective use of energy in new buildings.
 T.C.A. § 4-3-734.
 Local jurisdictions apparently have the option of adopting the 2003 International Energy Conservation Code

-with 2002 amendments, published by the International Code Council, rather than enforcing the code adopted by the state.
+, published by the International Code Council, rather than enforcing the code adopted by the state.
 Amendments to these codes cannot become effective until approved by the General Assembly or one of its committees.
 The code adopted applies to "... new buildings and structures or portions thereof and additions to existing buildings that provide facilities or shelter for public assembly, educational, business, mercantile, institutional, storage, and residential occupancies, as well as those portions of factory and industrial occupancies designed primarily for human occupancy."

 Non-residential farm buildings, temporary buildings used exclusively for construction, and other specifically listed uses are exempted.
 Apparently, one of these codes must be adopted and enforced by all local governments, even if the local government has not otherwise adopted or enforced other building codes.
 T.C.A. §§ 13-19-101, et seq.